jamesdcampbell/examsoft-assessment/README.md

 # Examsoft Assessment: James Campbell
-Thank you for your consideration, in this repository is my assessment file which will take in some text, count word occurances, and display counts grouped by the words.
+Thank you for your consideration, in this repository is my assessment file which will take in some text, count word occurrences, and display counts grouped by the words.

 ### A few user details about the application: